 PRACTICAL TIPS FOR EVERYDAY TASKS

-The following are a combination of practical lifestyle tips for managing everyday tasks, errands and responsibilities for people challenged with MS:
+The following are practical lifestyle tips for managing everyday tasks, errands and responsibilities for people living with MS:

-For some people, it means being able to go on long runs or hikes, for others it means being able to walk and perform their daily activities just like they always have.
-No matter what mobility means to different people, the ability to get from A to B is something that is important to all of us.
+For some, it means being able to go on long walks on the beach, while for others it means being able to get around and just run normal errands.
+No matter what mobility means to each of us personally, the ability to get where you want to go is important to everyone.

-It has actually been proven that exercise is your friend when you have MS, helping to develop a positive attitude and improving the ability to function.
+It has actually been proven that exercise is your friend when you have MS. The benefits extend to both mind and body as it helps you develop a positive attitude and improves your overall ability to function.

-Exercise not only helps fight fatigue and depression, it helps to rebuild critical connections that generate nerve growth factors in the brain and nervous system.
-Studies have shown that exercising on a regular basis can also improve muscle strength, heart health, and bowel and bladder functions.
+Exercise not only helps reduce fatigue, depression and anger, but it also helps rebuild important connections and create nerve growth factors in the brain and nervous system.
+Studies have shown that exercising on a regular basis can also improve muscle strength, heart health, and bowel and bladder control.

-There are 9 simple and effective exercises that can be done in a short time, either at home or away.
-All that will be needed is a chair, a bed, the floor or a sofa.
+There are 9 simple, quick and effective exercises that can be done anytime, anywhere – even while sitting on the toilet!
+All you will need is a chair, a bed or a sofa and the floor.

 - Lying knee bend